The FENG Insurance S.I.G.

 Please remember to bring:

 - Andrew Edelsberg

-- Andrew was hired by in November 2015 to head the newly established insurance ratings team at Kroll Bond Rating Agency (KBRA).
-The team issued its first insurance financial strength rating (IFSR) in October 2016 and currently has IFSRs published on 55 insurance companies.
+- Andrew was hired by in November 2015 to head the insurance ratings team at Kroll Bond Rating Agency (KBRA).
+The team issued its first insurance financial strength rating (IFSR) in October 2016 and currently has IFSRs published on over 60 insurance companies.
 KBRA is the world’s largest post-financial crisis rating agency with offices in New York, Pennsylvania, Maryland and Dublin, Ireland.
 KBRA won the 2019 Rating Agency of the Year Award from Reactions Magazine.

 Before coming to KBRA, Andrew worked for A.M.
 Best for over 15 years in the Life/Health Ratings Division.
 At A.M.
 Best, he managed several analytical teams that provided rating coverage for diverse groups of domestic life/health insurers.
 Additionally, Andrew authored and oversaw the writing of research articulating A.M.
 Best’s credit opinion of life/health insurers as well as the rating agency’s position on industry issues.
 He often advised his peers on technical issues related to debt securities, rating tools and the rating process.
 For several years, Andrew was a standing member and co-chair of the Life/Health rating committee.